|Pilot 1st Lt. Paul G. Brown, O-417000 (survived) Oak Park, IL

 After locating the Airacobra, an improvised hoist was constructed from the trunks of coconut palms and used to lift the wreck, since their A-frame was lost at sea.
 About 100 natives were used to tow the Airacobra to a clearing and an improvised runway was marked on the beach.

 On October 15, 1942 this aircraft was flown back to Port Moresby without operative flaps or landing gear.
 Any wartime service afterwards is unknown.
 Likely, it was scrapped or otherwise disappeared.
-The aircraft was officially condemned by the USAAF on October 31, 1944.
+Officially, this aircraft was condemned on October 31, 1944.

 AWM 012768 photograph of Lt.
 Paul Brown